 We aim to transform the study of ethics by supporting faculty and student research, to engage students and faculty across the University in meaningful conversations about ethics, and to inspire our students and our communities to practice and promote ethical leadership throughout their daily lives.

 The Board of Regents has awarded the Ethics Institute a $103,900 Departmental Enhancement Grant to focus on "Embedding Ethics in STEM @ LSU."
-This program will be implemented over the 2022-2023 academic year and we invite you to read more about the grant!
+This program will be implemented over the 2022-2023 academic year.

 This year, we were excited to honor our student award winners with a ceremony at the French House.
 Dr. Catherine Jacquet (History, WGSS) and Dr. Rosemary Peters-Hill (French Studies) hosted the event, with a virtual appearance by Ethics Institute Director Dr. Deborah Goldgaber (Philosophy, WGSS).
 Eighteen members of campus attended, including student award winners and their nominators.
 The event included a candle lighting to honor survivors of sexual assault, short speeches from the hosts, nominators, and awardees, and a short reception at the conclusion of the ceremony.
 Please visit our event page for more information.